Gamefowl Price Guide Philippines 2026: How Much Should You Pay?

 3. Breeder Reputation

-Buying from a well-known, respected breeder costs more — pero you're also paying for reliability and trust.
-Ang risk ng scam ay mas mababa.
+Buying from a well-known, respected breeder costs more — but you're also paying for reliability and trust.
+The risk of being scammed is much lower.

 4. Age and Condition